adwiv/android-fat-aar/README.md

 while maintaining a modular structure within the project.
 The benefit of a fat aar file is that we can proguard the combined code instead of proguarding each and every subproject which is not that effective.

+**What doesn't work?**
+1. Manifest placeholders that are expected to be filled in by the application
+2. AIDL File merger - I do not use aidl files
+3. ?

 **Step 1: Apply the gradle file**

 To use this simply copy the gradle file 'fat-aar.gradle' to your project directory and then